mmbman/Katagiri/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2.md

 At that time... well, what can I say?
 Nothing to say, you know?

 So sometimes it is called *the last word*.
-But *last word* is not something to explain, but it’s something *clear*, which exists always.
+But *last word* is not something to explain, it’s something *clear*, which exists always.

 Anyway, *to dwell in zazen* is nothing to get in, [no way to] get something in your hand.
 So at that time, most people are very confused, upset.
 So-called *boredom*... *[He laughs.]* You feel boredom.
 And also you don’t like it; [you are] upset, afraid.
 If you get the spiritual fascination through zazen experience, you’re very surprised, you know?
 But that is nothing but the experience of spiritual fascination.
 Next moment, it disappears.
 So finally all you have to do is just continuation of dwelling in zazen, dwelling in zazen.
 That’s all we have to do.
 But if you achieve continuation of being present in zazen itself as one, most people are very surprised – confused, afraid, upset.
 Surprised.
 Because nothing.

 So, this sutra says, “A bodhisattva is not afraid, does not lose heart.” “[Does not] lose heart” means not afraid, not surprised, not upset, not confused.
 That means to achieve continuation, to achieve... undisturbed series of thought.